-Getting sick or suffering an occasional cut or scrape is inevitable, and the last thing you want is to not have the necessary supplies on hand.
+Getting sick, suffering an occasional cut or scrape is inevitable, and the last thing you want is to not have the necessary supplies on hand.
 Honestly, who wants to run to the store every time eye drops or cough syrup are needed?
 I think we can agree that the answer to that question is no one!
 With that said, I’ve got a first aid kit checklist for you today.
 First aid kits come in varying sizes, and some are bare-bones while others, like this nurse’s first aid kit, cover every emergency imaginable.
 However, mine falls somewhere in between.

 The Importance Of Having A First Aid Kit